Your Sacramento ops team copies data from a state portal into Airtable every morning. Stop that.

 Exactly what you get

 You get the manual bridge deleted.
 The internal tool ingests the state portal's rigid export, validates it, and pushes it into your systems on a schedule, with no one cleaning a spreadsheet at 8am.
 Approvals run through real role-based workflows with an audit trail instead of email.
 The tool reads from your ERP software, custom CRM, and the state portal in one screen.
-It's the connective tissue that makes your accounting software and business intelligence dashboards trustworthy, because the data underneath them stops being hand-assembled.
+It's the connective tissue that makes your accounting software and business intelligence (BI) dashboards trustworthy, because the data underneath them stops being hand-assembled.

 How to choose a developer in Sacramento